tporocnik/thorntail-azure/README.md

 Local test: Run the bat-file.

-Caution: The maven plugin will do a check on the manifest via JarInputStream#getManifest.
+Caution: The Azure maven plugin will do a check on the manifest via JarInputStream#getManifest.
 This needs the manifesst at the first entry in the jar.
-This is *not* suported by Thorntail at the moment.
+This is *not* supported by Thorntail at the moment.
 You can reorder the entries via Windows built in Zip but not with 7Zip (it will reorder all the time) se

 See https://bugs.openjdk.java.net/browse/JDK-8031748